Break management

 Round clock break

 Breaks can be rounded.
-Different roundings are possible:
+Different options are possible:

 • Total up: All recorded breaks are added together, and rounded up according to the set break interval.